gasnier/lpx/README.md

 Execute a command found in local node_modules/.bin folder or from a parent folder.

 You can use lpx to
-* run a binary found the local node_modules/.bin folder
+* run a binary found in the local node_modules/.bin folder
 * run a binary found in the node_modules/.bin of a workspace root from anywhere in the workspace
+* run a binary found in the node_modules/.bin of any parent folder

 lpx does not download any package if the binary is not found locally (ie not like npx)